 Photo: Michael Marquand

-Writer and poet Laura Kolbe practices medicine and medical ethics at NewYork-Presbyterian/Weill Cornell Medical Center and NewYork-Presbyterian Brooklyn Methodist Hospital.
-She studied English and American literature at Harvard and at Jesus College, University of Cambridge before studying medicine at the University of Virginia, where she was an Edward W. Hook Scholar in Humanities and Ethics, and then completed her medical residency at Brigham and Women’s Hospital.
+Writer and poet Laura Kolbe practices and teaches medicine and medical ethics at NewYork-Presbyterian Weill Cornell Medical Center.
+She studied English at Harvard and at the University of Cambridge before studying medicine at the University of Virginia, where she was an Edward W. Hook Scholar in Humanities and Ethics.
+She completed her medical residency at Brigham and Women’s Hospital.
+She has taught poetry and creative writing in a variety of settings, most recently at the Brooklyn Writer’s Foundry MFA program of St. Joseph’s University.

-Her poems, essays, and stories have appeared recently in The New Yorker, Harper’s, American Poetry Review, Conjunctions, n+1, The Nation, The New York Review of Books, Poetry, Virginia Quarterly Review, The Washington Post, and The Yale Review (see bibliography and links here).
-Her work has been supported by a Calderwood Fellowship for Journalism and by fellowships at MacDowell and the James Merrill House.
+Little Pharma (2021), her debut poetry collection, won the Agnes Lynch Starrett Poetry Prize and was published by the University of Pittsburgh.
+Her poems and prose have appeared in The New Yorker, Harper’s, n+1, The Nation, The New York Review of Books, Virginia Quarterly Review, The Yale Review, and elsewhere (list and links here).
+She has won the Iowa Review Prize for fiction, the Glenna Luschei Prairie Schooner Prize for poetry, and the Beullah Rose Poetry Prize, among other honors.
+Her work has been supported by a Calderwood Fellowship for Journalism and by fellowships at MacDowell, the James Merrill House, and Millay Arts.